-Rabbit Wilde and Honey Mustard
+Recent Posts

-With names like Rabbit Wilde and Honey Mustard, who can resist stopping by Fremont Abbey for a listen to these quintessential musical artists who are making names for themselves all over the Northwest.
+With names like Rabbit Wilde and Honey Mustard, who can resist stopping by Fremont Abbey for a listen to these quintessential Northwest musicians who are making names for themselves all along the West Coast.
 They hit the stage at The Abbey on Saturday, January 14th at 8 p.m. (doors open at 7).

 Ear to the Ground Music describes the indie-rock quartet of Rabbit Wilde perfectly: